-I am a recent Ph.D. in the Digital Enterprise Research Institute (DERI).
-I work in the Social Software unit under the supervision of Alexandre Passant (since October 2009), with funding from the Science Foundation Ireland Lion2 Project.
+I am a recent Ph.D. from the Digital Enterprise Research Institute (DERI).
+I worked in the Social Software unit under the supervision of Alexandre Passant (since October 2009), with funding from the Science Foundation Ireland Lion2 Project.
 I am the 2012 Zipf Fellow from CLIR and for 2012 was Honorary Research Associate at the University of Liverpool Department of Computer Science.

 My dissertation, “Identifying, Annotating, and Filtering Arguments and Opinions in Open Collaboration Systems”, addresses the problem of analysing, integrating, and reconciling information in online discussions.
 Viva slides in PDF and on Slideshare.